 Identify 8-12 potential community members with whom your team has a rapport.
 Ideally, meet with them one-on-one briefly in person or schedule a 15-minute call.
 Find out what social media tools they are currently using for business, when and why they use them, what their pressing concerns are, and if/how those needs are being met.
 This number of interviews will provide a good range of input while still being manageable.
 If you have a community with a diverse set of user types, such as a community for lawyers that covers many specialties, you may need to interview 3-4 representatives of each major group.

-• Document the business perspective: identify and articulate the organization’s goals for the community.
+Document what you know- Document the business perspective: identify and articulate the organization’s goals for the community.
 What will make it successful?
 Are there metrics?

-• Develop user scenarios.
+- Develop user scenarios.
 User scenarios are stories about who will come to the site and why, told from the user perspective.
 They should be composites of what you learned from the interviews and should define the most common examples of what people will be looking for and sharing, and the situation of use.
 You can create these with your own team or with the help of a community builder or user experience designer.
 Developing scenarios is a good test of concepts – if your scenarios feel forced, the team will know there may not yet be compelling reasons for people to use the community.

 Your community’s overall look and feel should generally be simple, straightforward and convey aspects of the parent brand to keep the focus on interaction and content.
 But “simple” doesn’t mean “undesigned“ – every element, intentional or not, will communicate.